-- ECO 2113 Principles of Economics.
+ECO 2113 - Principles of Economics.
 This course is an analysis of the basic economic principles and problems that we are concerned with in our American capitalistic economic system.
-It is an introduction to macro-economics with reference to production, distribution, exchange, and consumption with the study of the Federal Reserve System, monetary policy, employment, taxation, and national income analysis, and the rudiments of supply and demand as they operate in our political economy.
-Three semester hours. - ECO 2123 Principles of Economics.
-This course places emphasis on microeconomics and on principles of economics in the study of the factors of production; land, labor, capital, and management and their returns: rent, wages, interest, and profit.
+It is an introduction to macro-economics with reference to production, distribution, exchange, and consumption with the study of the Federal Reserve System, employment, taxation, and national income analysis, and the rudiments of supply and demand as they operate in our political economy.
+Three semester hours.

+ECO 2123 - Principles of Economics.
+This course is a continuation of ECO 2113 with special emphasis in micro-economics and further emphasis on principles of economics in the study of the factors of production; land, labor, capital, and management and their returns: rent, wages, interest, and profit.
 Also included are the determination of values and prices, along with supply and demand, under pure competition, monopoly, and monopolistic competition, and an introduction of international trade and finance, economic growth, and the price level.
 Three semester hours.